 Behavior problems include jumping, barking, chewing, digging, house-training, socialization and play behavior.
 Complex behavior problems includes all types of aggression, anxieties, fear and phobias, separation anxiety/distress, attachment problems (home alone), and sibling rivalry.
 Treating behavior problems first requires in-home assessment/evaluation.
 This includes taking a behavior history, assessing your dogs responses to training, observations, video taking/processing (if needed) and most of all getting to know you, members of your family and your pets.

-Most often dog and human conflict is caused from insufficient knowledge in canine behavior, use of force in training, when it’s not necessary.
-Dog owners often misinterpret their dogs behavior for dominance and notions of being alpha.
-Using force on these dogs leads to loss of confidence, often leading to aggression and/or learned helplessness.
+Most often dog and human conflict is caused from insufficient knowledge in canine behavior and using force during training.
+Too often owners misinterpret dogs behavior for dominance and notions of being alpha.
+Using force on these dogs leads to loss of confidence, aggression and learned helplessness.
 These negative emotional states have serious consequences leading to compromised well-being and welfare.

 Read why punishment and aversive control can lead to learned helplessness here.

-Understanding learned helplessness makes things easier to understand when making this choice.
+Understanding learned helplessness makes things easier to understand when making your choice.
 You can ask yourself these questions.
-Do you want a companion dog that loves and wants to be around you, respects you, and playful?
-Or do you want a dog that avoids you, appears unable to learn, try new things, able to express being a dog?
+Do you want your companion dog to enjoy being with you, respect you, and is playful?
+Or do you want your dog to avoid you, appear unable to learn, won’t try new things?
+Unable to express being a dog?
 Some people do, perhaps they should not have a dog!

-Dogs are different from us; this difference creates different challenges in training and problem solving, you don’t want to use training methods that jeopardize your relationship.
+Dogs are different from us; this difference creates different challenges in training and problem solving.
+You want to avoid using training methods that jeopardize your relationship.
 Understanding canine communication and dogs cognitive abilities are important pieces of knowledge when educating owners how to prevent problems and conflicts.